-- 1. a method is used to identify the person and to indicate that person's intention in respect of the information contained in the electronic record; and - 2. the method used is either as reliable as appropriate for the purpose for which the electronic record was generated or communicated, in light of all the circumstances, including any relevant agreement, or is proven in fact to have fulfilled the functions described in item (1) by itself or together with further evidence.
+- 1. a method is used to identify the person and to indicate that person's intention in respect of the information contained in the electronic record; and - 2. the method used is either reliable and appropriate for the purpose for which the electronic record was generated or communicated, in light of all the circumstances, including any relevant agreement, or is proven in fact to have fulfilled the functions described in item (1) by itself or together with further evidence.

-The ETA essentially provides that a contract shall not be denied validity or enforceability solely on the ground that electronic communication was used for that purpose, and facilitates electronic transactions by recognising two non-exhaustive ways of ensuring the authenticity and integrity of electronic records, in establishing the requirements for creating 'secure electronic signatures' and 'secure electronic records'; however, if other Singapore legislation requires a signature to be in non-digital form, that other legislation will apply.
+The ETA essentially provides that a contract shall not be denied validity or enforceability solely on the ground that electronic communication was used for that purpose, and facilitates electronic transactions by recognising two non-exhaustive ways of ensuring the authenticity and integrity of electronic records, in establishing the requirements for creating 'secure electronic signatures' and 'secure electronic records'.
+However, if other Singapore legislation requires a signature to be in non-digital form, that other legislation will apply.

-The ETA does not apply to certain categories of transactions and documents, such as the creation and execution of a will, the creation of indentures, trust documents (eg, declaration of trusts and powers of attorney) and transactions relating to land.
+The ETA extends to negotiable instruments, documents of title, bills of exchange, promissory notes, consignment notes, bills of lading, warehouse receipts and any transferable document or instrument that entitles the bearer or beneficiary to claim the delivery of goods or the payment of a sum of money, but it does not apply to certain categories of transactions and documents, such as the creation and execution of a will, the creation of indentures, trust documents or powers of attorney, with the exception of implied, constructive and resulting trusts and lasting powers of attorney defined under section 2(1) of the Mental Capacity Act 2008, and transactions relating to land.
 For such excluded documents and transactions, one cannot rely on the provisions in the ETA to satisfy the legal requirements for writing and signature.